Is This the End for an Iconic Outdoor Brand?

 Bigger Outdoor Gear Market Share, More Competitive

-So, what does the acquisition mean for Bass Pro, Cabela’s and outdoors lovers going forward?
+So, what does the acquisition mean for Bass Pro, Cabela’s and outdoor lovers going forward?

 Business-wise, they’re a good fit.
 While there are always uncertainties related to mergers, the two operations complement each other well, and the marriage should produce a stronger, more financially stable company in the long run.